lana670/project_1/README.md

 # project_1
-This is first repo for learning
+This is a first repo for learning